 How to Survive, Thrive and Stand Out When Becoming an RN

 Heavy workloads.
 Clinical practice.
 Night shifts.
 Becoming a nurse requires constant juggling of schedules and priorities.
-Whether you’re a first-year nursing student or days from graduation, capturing the wisdom those who have come before you and achieved success in the field is priceless.
-Five nurses with years of collective experience share expert advice and critical tips to surviving and thriving in nursing school.
+Whether you're a first-year nursing student or days from graduation, capturing the wisdom those who have come before you and achieved success in the field is priceless.
+Five nurses with years of collective experience share expert advice and critical tips to surviving and thriving in your nursing program.

 Clinical practice is where students put the concepts they learned in textbooks to work in the real world.
 They get firsthand experience the responsibilities that nurses have for the first time.
 While it can be intimidating to be working with patients, it's a great time to seek out as many opportunities to practice as possible.

 Nursing schools have a tendency to attract older students as many have decided to enter the field after working in another profession.
 These students may already have spouses and children they need to consider as they juggle their nursing school with family responsibilities and work.

 Likely one of the biggest changes in a nursing student's life is the shift in schedules.
 Since the needs of patients do not adhere to a schedule, nurses are often required to work during night shifts.
 While students may only have to work the night shift in school, they still have to physically, mentally, and emotionally adjust to working at night.

 All nursing students juggle personal commitments with their studies.
 Time is limited for time with friends, volunteer activities, religious services, and even taking care of one's health.
 However, one can achieve balance if they are well organized.

 A common assumption is that nursing students have to give up their full time job to attend school.
 While the ability to focus solely on school is helpful, it's not realistic for many nursing students.
 Students who work during nursing school often have to adjust their schedule with their employer, be good at multi-tasking and cope well with distractions.